GodisinHisHeaven/pathfinder/Proposal.md

 We could check the data by check the coordinates are in the boundary of the United States or not.

-We would store this dataset by an array.
-The array will have Node ID, Normalized X Coordinate, Normalized Y Coordinate.
+We will store the nodes in a vector and the edges in an adjacency list.

 The total storage costs should be **_O(N)_**.